 Emancipet has a core value of compassionate customer service: We serve people and animals with kindness, warmth, and compassion.
 If our staff receives high Happiness Scores, it shows that they are being compassionate with pets and people, which then translates into an opportunity to serve MORE pets and people.
 For instance, we have programs for pet owners who are seeking free services.
 If those pet owners are happy and promote Emancipet, they might also be sharing with their friends and family that free spay/neuter is accessible for their pets, too.
 The recommendations help Emancipet spread the word to pet owners who need access to affordable care for their pets.

 So, you actually measure the NPS score of each separate clinic?
 Do you share the information across clinics?

 We do.
 Each week, we email all pet owners from the previous week who received care for their pets.
-Organization leadership, including directors and managers, have access to the Geckoboard, and they can see the Happiness Scores and their KPIs every day.
+Leadership, including directors and managers, have access to the Geckoboard, and they can see the Happiness Scores and their KPIs every day.
 I encourage them to celebrate the happiness often.

 What have you been finding?
 I mean, have you found this kind of customer surveying to be valuable and is it something that you’re going to continue to do?